 The Marine Quarterly is also keen to remind its readers of great sea writers who have slid over the horizon.
 We have already reprinted excerpts from George Millar, the forgotten sailing narratives of Hilaire Belloc, the intrepid but relaxed Ernest Gann, the brilliant but nearly-forgotten Alf Loomis, and Rudyard Kipling.
 We will soon be publishing work by (among many others) the cruising writer and part-time treasure hunter E. F. Knight, and more from the great Neil Munro, creator of Para Handy.

 The Marine Quarterly is 112 pages of intelligent sea reading.
 It is published in a useful pocket size, printed on hefty paper, illustrated with charts, woodcuts and line drawings, and has been greeted with appreciative remarks from readers all over the world.

-The current issue, number seventeen, is published in March 2015.
+The current issue, number eighteen, is published in June 2015.
 There will be further issues quarterly hereafter – the next will be sent out during the first fortnight of December 2015.
 (It is hardly necessary to point out that a gift subscription makes a fine Christmas present that lasts all year).
 Subscribers who would like to buy back issues should tick the relevant boxes on the subscriptions page.